 The impact of COVID-19 on the multifamily property type is going to unfold over time.
 Manhattan will always attract investment; however, with increased transit connectivity and less congestion, outer borough markets are attracting a lot of attention.
-This, combined with new legislation regarding rent regulated units, raises a lot of questions for the Manhattan multi-family market.
+This, combined with the June 2019 legislation regarding rent regulated units, raises a lot of questions for the Manhattan multi-family market.